-- offering educational meetings and corporate-sponsored events that emphasize business-building and compliance related information; - sponsoring various informative and science-based conference calls, web casts, and seminars; - providing automated services through the Internet and telephone that offer a full spectrum of information and business-building tools; - maintaining an efficient decentralized ordering and distribution system; - providing highly personalized and responsive order processing and customer service support accessible by multiple communication channels including telephone, Internet, or e-mail; - offering 24-hour, seven days a week access to information and ordering through the Internet; - offering Success TrackerTM, a customized business-building genealogy system, which contains graphs, maps, alerts, reports, and web video conferencing for our independent associates; - offering, in the United States and Canada, a compilation of online marketing and training tools, including personalized web pages; and - providing a wide assortment of business-building and educational materials to help stimulate product sales and simplify enrollment.
+- offering educational meetings and corporate-sponsored events that emphasize business-building and compliance related information; - sponsoring various informative and science-based conference calls, web casts, and seminars; - providing automated services through the Internet, mobile app and telephone that offer a full spectrum of information and business-building tools; - maintaining an efficient decentralized ordering and distribution system; - providing highly personalized and responsive order processing and customer service support accessible by multiple communication channels including telephone, Internet, or e-mail; - offering 24-hour, seven days a week access to information and ordering through the Internet; - offering Success TrackerTM, a customized business-building genealogy system, which contains sales reporting, graphs, maps, alerts, rank advancement guidance, and business volume reports; - offering, in the United States and Canada, a compilation of online marketing and training tools, including personalized web pages; and - providing a wide assortment of business-building and educational materials to help stimulate product sales and simplify enrollment.

 We provide product and network marketing training and education for new independent associates.
 This includes a unique global training/orientation program that uses audio, video and web components to familiarize new associates with the Company, and includes short, segmented trainings on how to succeed as part of the sales force.
-We also regularly provide training on using online tools such social media and our own suite of web marketing tools specifically designed for associates to use.
-We also offer a variety of brochures, monthly newsletters, and other promotional materials to associates to assist in their sales efforts, training, and continuing education.
+We also regularly provide training on using online tools, such as social media and our own suite of web marketing tools specifically designed for associates to use.
+In addition, we offer a variety of printable brochures, monthly newsletters delivered electronically, and other promotional materials to assist in sales efforts, training, and continuing education.
 We continually update our training and promotional materials to provide our associates with the most current information and motivational tools.

 Our global associate career and compensation plan consists of 19 independent associate achievement levels; from lowest to highest, these include Associate, Silver Associate, Gold Associate, Director, Silver Director, Gold Director, Executive, Silver Executive, Gold Executive, Presidential, Bronze Presidential, Gold Presidential, Platinum Presidential, 1-Star Platinum, 2-Star Platinum, 3-Star Platinum, 4-Star Platinum and Crown Platinum Ambassador.
 These achievement levels are determined by the growth and volume of the independent associates' direct and indirect commissionable net sales, as well as expanding their networks, which are all assigned a point volume.
 Promotional materials and training aids are not assigned a point volume.
-This point volume system, referred to as our global seamless downline structure, allows independent associates to build their network by expanding their existing downlines into all international markets except China.
+This point volume system, referred to as our global associate career and compensation plan, allows independent associates to build their network by expanding their existing downlines into all international markets except China.
 Our global associate career and compensation plan is intended to comply with all applicable governmental regulations that govern the various aspects of payments to independent associates in each country.